tzuyuhua/Midterm/midterm.md

-This report is not to discuss the cause of vaccine hesitancy or the legitimacy of the claims by certain “anti-vaccinationism”, but to see if vaccine hesitancy actually impacts the death and case number of COVID-19 on a state level in the US.
+This report is not to discuss the cause of vaccine hesitancy or the legitimacy of the claims by certain “anti-vaccinationism”, but to see if vaccine hesitancy actually impacts the death and case number of COVID-19 on a state level in the United States.

 # Methods